-According to the researchers during discussions about ongoing analysis of the study data, combining immunisation ambassadors and SMS reminders may be more effective and more cost-effective than either in isolation (further analysis will be published soon)
+Based on discussions with various members of staff at J-PAL, the research organisation which conducted the Banerjee et al. (2019) study, we understand that combining immunisation ambassadors and SMS reminders may be more effective and more cost-effective than either in isolation (further analysis will be published soon)

 Merging into one organisation would allow the combined team to work more efficiently and productively - we knew we would be stronger together.